erling6232/imagedata/docs/Sorting.rst

 While 4D data can be sorted automatically, higher dimensions must be defined explicitly.
 The `input_order` parameter can be a comma-separated list of sorting criteria.

-A dynamic dual-echo MR acquisition can be sorted on time and echo time into a 5D Series object, like:
+A dynamic dual-echo MR acquisition can be sorted on time and echo time into a 5D Series object.
+The resulting Series object is a 5D object with indices [time, te, slice, row, column]:

 .. code-block:: python

     img = Series('dyn_dual_echo', input_order='time,te')

-In particular, MR RSI diffusion data can be sorted on `b` value and `b` vector (remember that the `dti` sort criteria can be used to sort these data as 4D):
+In particular, MR RSI diffusion data can be sorted on `b` value and `b` vector (remember that the `dti` sort criteria can be used to sort these data as 4D).
+The resulting Series object is a 5D object with indices [b, bvector, slice, row, column].

 .. code-block:: python